ebdrup/json-schema-benchmark/reports/revalidator.md

 `allOf with base schema, mismatch second allOf`|Expected result: `false` but validator returned: `true`. **This excludes this validator from performance tests**
 `allOf with base schema, mismatch both`|Expected result: `false` but validator returned: `true`. **This excludes this validator from performance tests**
 `allOf simple types, mismatch one`|Expected result: `false` but validator returned: `true`. **This excludes this validator from performance tests**
-`allOf with the first empty schema, string is invalid`|Expected result: `false` but validator returned: `true`. **This excludes this validator from performance tests**
+`allOf with boolean schemas, some false, any value is invalid`|Expected result: `false` but validator returned: `true` `allOf with boolean schemas, all false, any value is invalid`|Expected result: `false` but validator returned: `true` `allOf with the first empty schema, string is invalid`|Expected result: `false` but validator returned: `true`. **This excludes this validator from performance tests**
 `allOf with the last empty schema, string is invalid`|Expected result: `false` but validator returned: `true`. **This excludes this validator from performance tests**
 `nested allOf, to check validation semantics, null is valid`|Expected result: `true` but validator returned: `"Cannot convert undefined or null to object"`. **This excludes this validator from performance tests**